The Academic Faculties of the BSM Senior School echo the structure of the IB subject groups.

 Activities Beyond the Classroom

-To enrich and support our taught courses, we offer a variety of activities and extension opportunities including a Science Club and Year 9 Science Fair.
+To enrich and support our taught courses, we offer a variety of activities and extension opportunities including a STEMM Club and Year 9 Science Fair and an annual Science Photography Competition.

 The Faculty organises a number of field trips to various locations, including the Large Hadron Collider at CERN, Geneva.